 Watch Anime and Dramas

-You learn real, informal language, tones, and expressions.
-Additionally, you absorb culture and context.
-Pay attention to the dialogues, facial expressions, and intonation.
+You pick up real, informal language, tones, and expressions.
+You also absorb culture and context.
+Pay attention to the dialogue, facial expressions, and intonation.

 Explore Nico Nico Douga

-It’s like Japan’s YouTube.
-Real-time comments, videos on various topics, and interaction with natives.
-A complete and authentic immersion.
+It is basically Japan's YouTube.
+Real-time comments, videos on all kinds of topics, and interaction with native speakers.
+A complete, authentic immersion.

 Video Lessons and YouTube

-Look for channels with clear explanations and practical focus.
-Video lessons have their own pace; you can pause and review as many times as you want.
-Make the most of this visual resource.
+Look for channels with clear explanations and a practical focus.
+Video lessons follow their own pace; you can pause and review as many times as you want.
+Make the most of that visual resource.

 Tips for Learning by Speaking